Buddy

 He came to us very skittish.
 He jumps at loud noise and pushes himself to the very back of the cage to sleep.
 I leave the door open for him, but while trying to teach him and coax him out, he touches the floor like it’s made of lava, nails clenched like he’s gonna fall.
 He needs to be carried most of the time.

-Over the past several weeks he’s starting to come around.
+He’s starting to come around.
 He loves me to pet him, he gets so excited when I come from the upstairs or home from the store.
 He eagerly looks forward to dinnertime and he especially likes his outings in the backyard to do what he needs to do, then back inside.

 I was on Facebook one day and brought up some of the groups I had joined when Gage was here.
 I put a short story on Westie Nation about Jack.
 The response was just overwhelming!
 I don’t like to post things because people are so negative and nasty, but there’s a special kind of heaven in the Westie Lover.
 There were more than 300 people thanking and encouraging me for helping Jack.
 One person suggested I contact WestieMed.
 She said they may be able to help with the cost of his treatment.
 I carefully read everything on the website and decided to submit an application.
 There are so many stories of assistance!
 I am so grateful and happy that it was approved.
 I can’t describe my joy.
 This will help so much.
 Once he’s better I can then decide about his spay/neuter and dental issues.